alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 ## Selecting a property
 Use the property selector in the top navigation (to the left of the search bar).

-Depending on your organisation's setup, you may see a hierarchy such as:
+Depending on your organisation’s setup, you may see a hierarchy such as:

-Organisation > Account > Property
+**Organisation > Account > Property**

+Some users may only see **Account > Property**.

 Select the relevant property before beginning any analysis.
 All reports and explorations are specific to the selected property.

 ## Understanding the main navigation
 After selecting a property, the left-hand menu displays the main sections of GA4:

-- Home – an overview dashboard for the selected property
+- **Home** – an overview dashboard for the selected property
-- Reports – pre-built standard reports
+- **Reports** – pre-built standard reports
-- Explore – custom analysis and saved explorations
+- **Explore** – custom analysis and saved explorations
-- Advertising – advertising and campaign reports (if enabled)
+- **Advertising** – advertising and campaign reports (if enabled)
-- Admin – account and property configuration settings
+- **Admin** – account and property configuration settings

-This guide focuses on the Explore section, where you can create custom analyses tailored to content questions.
+This guide focuses on the **Explore** section, where you can create custom analyses tailored to content questions.

+The Explore section uses event-level data and allows you to combine dimensions, metrics and filters in ways that are not available in standard reports.

+If you do not see Explore, check that you have at least Analyst-level access to the property.

 ## Using Explore